The post-5pm (and Junior) code is...

 NOTE: Junior anglers (under 18) must ALL use this option.
 See Junior section details.

-If you are unable to make it to any of the physical sign-in locations – whether because of work, school or transport – this year we have added a “virtual” sign-in opportunity.
-This opens the doors to busy people who want to join in over the weekend but don’t have the freedom to take Friday off!
+If you are unable to make it to the Showground before 1pm – whether because of work or transport – this year we continue with our “virtual” sign-in opportunity.
+This opens the doors to busy people who want to join in over the weekend but don’t have the freedom to take Friday off (or just don’t want to drive as far as Wadebridge)!

 The name itself (“sign-in”) is a little misleading in the case of our online anglers who join after 5pm.
 You don’t actually have to sign anything – just write the code and your name on something that you can take fishing with you.